Home Corporate Hackathon Guide Measuring Hackathon Success

 Confusing cultural impact with business impact

-Post-event satisfaction surveys produce comforting numbers — 90%-plus participants saying they'd join again is common, and a real signal that the event was well-run.
+Post-event satisfaction surveys produce comforting numbers — 90%-plus participants saying they would join again is common, and a real signal that the event was well-run.
 But cultural impact and business impact answer different questions.

 The satisfaction survey tells you what happened in the room; the funnel metrics tell you what happened afterward.
-Both matter.
 The mistake is reporting cultural impact as if it answered the business-impact question.
-When that substitution happens consistently, the program loses credibility with the leaders who fund it — because cultural impact metrics are, eventually, what gets quoted at every budget review, and the absence of funnel data starts to look like absence of outcomes.

 03

 The Actionable Opportunities metric depends entirely on the threshold behind it.
-Two definitions, applied to the same hackathon, can produce wildly different numbers: a loose definition ("a senior reviewer found it interesting") inflates the score; a tight one ("a named product manager has committed to evaluating this as a candidate feature within a specific timeframe") deflates it.
+A loose definition ("a senior reviewer found it interesting") inflates the score; a tight one ("a named product manager has committed to evaluating this within a specific timeframe") deflates it.

-Neither is wrong in isolation.
 The mistake is shifting between the two depending on whether you need the metric to look good.
 Lock the definition before the event.
-Have the post-event review apply it consistently.
-The number then becomes diagnostic across events instead of meaningless.
+Apply it consistently.

 04